erikbos/gatekeeper/docs/api/route.md

 }
 ```

-Set multiple upstream clusters for a route:
+Set multiple weighted upstream clusters for a route:

 Upstream clusters need to be separated by comma.
-Each need to be assigned a load balancing weight using *:weight* suffix.
+Each need to be assigned a load balancing weight using *:value* suffix.

 ```json